DEPARTMENT’S HISTORY, PHILOSOPHY, VISION & MISSION

 Systematic studies of diversity of life including monera, protista, plants (Algae, Fungi, Bryophytes, Pteridophytes, Gymnosperms and angiosperms) and animals (Protozoa, Platyhelminthes, Annelids, Arthropods, Fishes, Amphibians, Reptiles, Birds and Mammals) based on similarities and differences in external morphology.
 Taxonomic divisions of plant and animal kingdoms.
 Ecological adaptations of these forms.

-BIO 191 GENERAL BIOLOGY PRACTICAL I (1 UNITS)
+BIO 191 GENERAL BIOLOGY PRACTICAL I (1 UNIT)

-BIO 192 GENERAL BIOLOGY LABORATORY II (1 UNITS)
+BIO 192 GENERAL BIOLOGY LABORATORY II (1 UNIT)

 Observation and description of the morphological and diagnostic features as well as the differences among the different phyla of the plant, animal, archebacteria, eubacteria, fungi and protista kingdoms.
 Identification of the taxonomic hierarchy of the members of the above groups.
 Study of the structure and functions of their parts and habitats specifications